andreas128/RePaint/README.md

 # Extreme Case 2: Upscale an image
 ![Denoising_Diffusion_Probabilistic_Models_Inpainting_Super_Resolution](https://user-images.githubusercontent.com/11280511/150818741-5ed19a0b-1cf8-4f28-9e57-2e4c12303c3e.png)

-- The inpainting only knows pixels with a strided access of 2.
+- The inpainting only knows pixels with a stridden access of 2.
 - A ratio of 3/4 of the image has to be filled.
-- This is equivalent to Super-Resolution with Nearest Neighbor kernel.
+- This is equivalent to Super-Resolution with the Nearest Neighbor kernel.

 <br>

 # RePaint conditions the diffusion model on the known part

-- RePaint uses a unconditionally trained Denoising Diffusion Probabilistic Models.
+- RePaint uses unconditionally trained Denoising Diffusion Probabilistic Models.
 - We condition during inference on the given image content.

 ![Denoising Diffusion Probabilistic Models Inpainting Method](https://user-images.githubusercontent.com/11280511/180631151-59b6674b-bf2c-4501-8307-03c9f5f593ae.gif)

-**Intuition of one conditoned denoising step:**
+**Intuition of one conditioned denoising step:**
 1) **Sample the known part:** Add gaussian noise to the known regions of the image. <br> We obtain a noisy image that follows the denoising process exactly.
 2) **Denoise one step:** Denoise the previous image for one step.
 This generates  <br> content for the unknown region conditioned on the known region.
 3) **Join:** Merge the images from both steps.